jonlpersson/ed-latimore/site/_posts/2021-02-23-7-things-boxing-taught-me-about-risk-taking.md

 Even if it’s difficult, having a purpose keeps you from worrying about anything other than what is vital to the success of your mission.
 Having a purpose alone would do more for mental health than all the therapy and drugs in the world.

-I spent the majority of my amateur boxing career making less than $2k/month–before taxes, from various odd jobs.
+I spent most of my amateur boxing career making less than $2k/month–before taxes, from various odd jobs.
 I was so broke that sometimes I didn’t know how I’d get to the gym that month, but I felt so alive and capable because this was a challenge.
-I wasn’t worried about anything crazy going on around me because I felt alive and motivated by my mission.
+I wasn’t worried about anything crazy because I felt alive and motivated by my mission.

 I was happy getting better, taking calculated risks, and staying focused on my purpose for the moment.